Research Prototype Authentication

 Server

-The server runs the full STARK verifier (verify(proof, {skipPepperCheck: true})), confirming that the proof is structurally valid and internally consistent.
-This proves the client ran Argon2id and MiMC correctly, producing the stated mimc_output.
+The server runs the consistency verifier (verify(proof, {skipPepperCheck: true})), confirming that the submitted proof is structurally valid and internally consistent.
+It checks the MiMC/FRI wrapper and binding to the submitted encoded KDF output; it does not yet prove Argon2id itself inside the STARK.

 6